-The Board reviews the operational, corporate, ESG and individual performance for the year and compare the achievements to the goals.
+The Board reviews the operational, corporate, ESG and strategic performance for the year and compare the achievements to the goals.
 It assesses all matters relating to how the performance was achieved and the assessment of the rigor applied to the setting of these goals.
 The Board then determines the size of the annual cash bonus awards subject to pre-determined limits based on the executive's position.
-Based on the seniority of the executive, and subject to exceptional performance or other circumstances, the annual cash bonus awards are in the range of zero to twelve months' base salary.
+Based on the seniority of the executive, and subject to exceptional performance or other circumstances, the annual cash bonus awards are in the range of zero to twelve months base salary.
 These goals serve as guidelines to be referenced and they do not constitute a formulaic approach to compensation.

-The 2021 goals for corporate and operational performance for management were: production guidance (20%), reserves and contingent resources replacement (15%), net asset value accretion (15%), ESG (environmental, social and governance) performance (15%), financial performance based on capital and operating expenditures and cash flow generation (20%) and operational and corporate strategic targets (15%).
-For 2021, the overall score was determined by the Compensation Committee to be 100% of target for executive management.
-In addition, given the exceptional operational and financial performance achieved in 2021 as well as IPC's ability to maintain financial flexibility and headroom, including the work performed by senior executives in preparing for IPC's first bond issuance in February 2022, the Compensation Committee agreed to an increase of three further months' of base salary to the 2021 annual cash bonus grants to certain members of executive management.
+The 2022 goals for corporate and operational performance for management were: production guidance (20%), reserves and contingent resources replacement (15%), net asset value accretion (15%), ESG (environmental, social and governance) performance (15%), financial performance based on capital and operating expenditures and cash flow generation (20%) and operational and corporate strategic targets (15%).
+For 2022, the Compensation Committee exercised its discretion to determine an overall score of 100% of the target performance scoring for cash and equity incentive amounts for 2022 executive management performance.
+In addition, given the exceptional operational and financial performance achieved in 2022, the Compensation Committee agreed to an increase of 25% over target for the 2022 annual cash bonus grants to members of executive management.